metafacture/metafacture-core/README.md

 Visual Studio Code Extension
 ---------------------------
 The project `org.metafacture.fix.vsc` provides an extension for Visual Studio Code for `fix` via the language server protocol (LSP).
 In the current state the extension supports auto completion, simple syntax highlighting and auto closing brackets and quotes.
-This project was created using the [tutorial](https://www.typefox.io/blog/building-a-vs-code-extension-with-xtext-and-the-language-server-protoco) and the corrresponding [example](lhttps://github.com/TypeFox/languageserver-example).
+This project was created using the [tutorial](https://www.typefox.io/blog/building-a-vs-code-extension-with-xtext-and-the-language-server-protocol) and the corresponding [example](https://github.com/TypeFox/languageserver-example).

 Start extension: